Where Are You Mobile Technology?

 Stall #2: Screen Size

-I’m writing this post on a 13.3” wide laptop screen; I was initially concerned about the drop down from 17” but my back is thanking me for the lighter load and with a 1Gb GPU the color depth and resolution combined with a wide screen are more than a compensation.
+I’m writing this post on a 13.3” wide laptop screen.
+I was initially concerned about the drop down from 17” but my back is thanking me for the lighter load and with a 1Gb GPU it does the job well.

-However, this will in all likelihood be constrained by battery strength and life.
+However, this will in all likelihood be constrained by battery life.